 The finished robe shows ornamented borders and a horizontal stripe with winged figures of different kind; it is hardly possible that these figures are meant to be woven, because this would be impossible to do on such a simple loom.
 For sure this is meant to be embroidery combined with weaving.
 (Hugo Blümner 1912, 158).

-Today we know, that embroidery is uncommon among textile finds and play no important role in ancient textile production.
-However, the notion of the simplicity of the weaving tool and the work that is possible to achieve with it, has hardly changed.
+Today, we know that embroidery is uncommon among textile finds and played no important role in ancient textile production.
+However, the notion of the simplicity of the weaving tool and the work that is possible to achieve with it has hardly changed.

 Penelope is mentioned more than 50 times in the Odyssey with the epithet periphron denoting the circumspection and considerateness she not only displays in weaving.
 Woven patterns are the result of an ordered crossing of single elements that rests on a dyadic structure (warp/weft, lifted thread/un-lifted thread).
 In the case of a warp-weighted loom, these elements are usually provided as well as ordered by a starting border.
 This is a band woven first and its weft threads will become the warp for the loom.

 The threads are already divided and grouped into odd and even ones.
 On the loom, one half is hanging in front of the shed-bar in the lower half of the loom; the other half is hanging behind.
 The starting border defines the dimensions of the weave as well as its structure and quality and the possibilities to pattern it.
 Knowledge of arithmetical properties of numbers like odd, even or prime as well as their combination is crucial at this stage of work.
 In contrast to modern looms, it is impossible to insert a missing warp-thread into the weave when the work is already in progress.